|« PreviousNext »|

 This section describes how to configure on-demand streaming.
 If you're using Adobe Flash Player, Flowplayer, or JW Player for your media player, see the applicable tutorial instead:

-To Create a Streaming Distribution
+To Create an RTMP Distribution

 Create an Amazon S3 bucket for your media files.
 If you are using a different Amazon S3 bucket for your media player, create an Amazon S3 bucket for the media player files, too.